 - a.
 Once you confirm your pointing offsets.
-Have the system generate your SEFD numbers - b. onoff This measures the SEFD in each frequency band and polarization and the station compares against the nominal historic value. - c.
+Have the system generate your SEFD numbers - b. onoff This measures the SEFD in each frequency band and polarization and the station compares against the nominal historic value.
+Some sites are measuring all channels not just the standard 8-channels from the typical on-off. - c.
 ONOFF should be run after you open the log file for the session you are about to start - i.
-Using a strong radio source of known flux density, measure T{source}/T{sys} . - ii.
-Convert to SEFD by dividing T{source}/T{sys} into the source flux density (corrected for size effect if the source angular extent is comparable to, or larger than, the antenna beamwidth).
+Using a strong radio source of known flux density, measure $T{source}/T{sys}$ . - ii.
+Convert to SEFD by dividing $T{source}/T{sys}$ into the source flux density (corrected for size effect if the source angular extent is comparable to, or larger than, the antenna beamwidth).